RaulFD-creator/biobrigit/README.md

 Output
 ------
 The program generates 2 output files.

-First, a `.txt` file that contains information regarding the clusters of probes ordered by the predicted strength of the interaction between protein and metal.
+1. A `.txt` file that contains information regarding the clusters of probes ordered by the predicted strength of the interaction between protein and metal.
 This file also displays a list of possible coordinating residues.
-Second, it generates a `.pdb`, which is the recommended output for studying the predicted paths.
-It contains the coordinates of all probes with a score greater than `combined_threshold`.
-Probes are represented as He atoms, whereas the centers of the clusters as Ar atoms.
-To easily visualise the score for each probe, simply colour the probes by their $\beta$ factor using your preferred protein visualization tool.
+2. A `.pdb` file that contains the coordinates of all probes with a score greater than `combined_threshold` and is the recommended output format for visualizing the predicted paths.
+The probes are represented as He atoms and the centers of their clusters as Ar atoms.
+To easily visualise the score for each probe, simply colour the probes by their $\beta$-factor using your protein visualization tool of choice.

 License
 -------